AWegnerGitHub/openshift_se_plagiarism/README.md

     CLIENT_SECRET="YOURSECRET"

 `YOURSECRET` is the value provided when you registered an app.
-You can accomplish this logging in and editing `.bash_profile` directly at the following path:
+This is accomplished by executing the following command, while logged in via SSH to your gear

-    ~/app-root/data/.bash_profile
+    echo "YOURSECRET" > ~/.env/user_vars/CLIENT_SECRET